 Pupils will be kept in class groups and all equipment thoroughly cleaned between each use by different individual groups.
 Contact sports will be avoided.
 Outdoor sports will be prioritised wherever possible.
 This is particularly important in a sports setting because of the way in which people breathe during exercise.
-No swimming lessons will be taking place when school opens in September but these will be kept under review and advice updated as and when Government guidance changes.
-Children in KS2 will not travel to the Bluecoat School for PE lessons for the time being.
+It is unlikely that swimming lessons will take place this term even though indoor pools may reopen on 12th April.
+Children in KS2 will not travel to the Bluecoat School for PE lessons.